hzeller/beagleg/README.md

 Listen on TCP port 4444 for incoming connections and execute G-Codes over this line.
-So you could use `telnet beaglebone-hostname 4444` to have an interactive session or send a file with `socat`:
+So you could use `telnet beaglebone-hostname 4444` to have an interactive session or send a file simple via `socat` from a remote machine:

      cat myfile.gcode | socat -t5 - TCP4:beaglebone-hostname:4444